Accéder au contenu principal

 Yuki (Keke) Tam

-Letterpress on paper
+Risograph on bond paper

-Prix : 10 $
+Prix : 25 $

 Yuki (Keke) Tam

-Prix : 5 $
+Prix : 50 $

 Yuki Kéké Tam (she/they) is a multi-disciplinary artist and educator of Chinese descent living in the land known as Canada.
 She received her Bachelors of Arts from York University with a double major in Human Rights & Equity Studies and Fine Arts.
 She comes from a long line of makers who believe that art is a democratic and social practice.
 In both her studio and artistic work, she is interested in pedagogies of care.
 Utilising image and written word, Kéké examines every day tasks and objects, contending that they constitute meaningful practices of resilience.